 I am graduated in Philosophy (BA, 2010; MA., 2012 summa cum laude), and Cognitive.
 Science (PG, 2015).
 Currently, I am a postgraduate award PhD candidate on Philosophy of Mind and Cognition, at the University of Wollongong (Australia).

-I enjoy travelling to discover cultures and myself and exploring the natural world.
+When I am not thinking about these things, I enjoy travelling to discover cultures and myself and exploring the natural world.
 Check out my pictures on Instagram.